SaraB333/dungeonmaster-scorner/README.md

 - The Game Area (Monster Match): This was a copy and paste from the last game, with a few tweaks.
 The images at first were not loading properyly, an donce I had solved that problem they were not centered.
 Once all of this was fixed, I tested them on all the available screen sizes, which all looked great until i exited dev tools for the full screen view when a the buttons started appearing beside the image, instead of below.
 I fixed that and it then looked great on all screen sizes.

 - The Tally Area: Once I had all the code running nicely and it was displaying what I needed it to, all that was left was the styling, which didn't take long due to having styling in place for other bits already.
 Again, as with all features I used Dev tools to compare the views on all screen sizes and orientations to ensure it was counting for all of them.

+- The alert window: I was having troubles with this not firing at the end of the quiz,

 ### Validator Testing